Felix Heide: Education

-Heide received his Msc (Computer Science) from the University of Siegen.
 In 2016, he received his PhD from the University of British Columbia under the advisement of Professor Wolfgang Heidrich.
-His doctoral dissertation won the Alain Fournier PhD Dissertation Award (best Canadian PhD dissertation in computer graphics) and the ACM SIGGRAPH outstanding doctoral dissertation award (best PhD dissertation in computer graphics and interactive techniques).
-He then attended Stanford University as a postdoctoral scholar.
+His doctoral dissertation won the Alain Fournier PhD Dissertation Award for the best Canadian PhD dissertation in computer graphics and the ACM SIGGRAPH outstanding doctoral dissertation award for the best PhD dissertation in computer graphics and interactive techniques.
+Following his doctoral studies, he conducted postdoctoral research at Stanford University, with visiting research stints at institutions including the Massachusetts Institute of Technology (MIT) and King Abdullah University of Science and Technology (KAUST).